ocaml/ocaml.org/data/tutorials/lg_00_data_types_and_matching.md

 Notice that we give the type parameter `'a` before the type name (if there is more than one, we write `('a, 'b)` etc).
 A `Leaf` holds no information, just like an empty list.
-A `Node` holds a left tree, a value of type `'a` and a right tree.
+A `Node` holds a left tree, a value of type `'a`, and a right tree.
 In our example, we built an integer tree, but any type can be used.
-Now we can write recursive and polymorphic functions over these trees, by pattern matching on our new constructors:
+Now we can write recursive and polymorphic functions over these trees by pattern matching on our new constructors:

 ```ocaml env=trees